iavofficial/IAV_Distortion/doc/LocationService/README.md

 These calculations are called usually multiple times per second (according to how often the position should be updated).
 The amount of updates is configurable.

+## Offset
+The track pieces have a offset that is absolute (as in it doesn't know the driving direction and therefor isn't making positive values go right).
+To implement the offset to be dependent on the driving direction the value is adjusted before giving it to the track in the LocationService implementation that knows the full track.